iProov/flutter/README.md

 ## Options

-The `Options` allow iProov to be customised: for example by changing the UI (colors,  fonts, icon, face representation, scan line), defining the network access, selecting a [face detector](#alternative-face-detectors), etc.
+The `Options` allow iProov to be customized: for example by changing the UI (colors, fonts, icon, face representation, scan line), defining the network access, selecting a [face detector](#alternative-face-detectors), etc.

 Most of these options are common to both Android and iOS, however, some are platform specific (for example Android resources).
 For a full description, please read the respective [Android](https://github.com/iProov/android#options) and [iOS](https://github.com/iProov/ios#options) native SDK documentation.